 Address: Chuo-ku Nishishinsaibashi 1-3-3

-Named after what is perhaps the most beautiful destination in Japan, Hotel Nikko Osaka has got a lot to live up to.
-With one step into this palatial mid-range hotel though, you’ll immediately see that they’ve tackled the task admirably.
+Named after one of the most beautiful destinations in Japan, Hotel Nikko Osaka has got a lot to live up to.
+One step into this palatial mid-range hotel, though, and you’ll see they’ve tackled the task admirably.

-Sitting firmly among the best 4-star hotels in Osaka, Hotel Nikko enchants with airy modern guest rooms fringed with contemporary & stylish furnishings and large picture windows.
-When your room’s big city views aren’t enough, sip cocktails to the high-risin’ panorama of the classy Sky Cruiser Lounge, hanging 100 metres above street-level on the 31st floor.
+Hotel Nikko sits firmly among the best 4-star hotels in Osaka.
+It enchants with airy modern guest rooms, fringed with contemporary & stylish furnishings.
+The room’s large picture windows shine in spectacular city views.
+Elsewhere, you can sip cocktails to the high-risin’ panorama at the classy Sky Cruiser Lounge.
+The bar hangs 100 metres above street level on the 31st floor.

 Lest we forget the fantastic location.
-Hotel Nikko lies just 10 minutes from Dotonbori and a block from Shinsaibashi where you’ll find all the latest brands and some of the yummiest Kansai cuisine in Osaka.
+Hotel Nikko lies just 10 minutes from Dotonbori.
+It’s also a here block from Shinsaibashi.
+Here, you’ll find all the latest brands and some of the yummiest Kansai cuisine in Osaka.

 Luxury